NickB-26/Extracting-and-Interpreting-Browser-Artifacts-on-Windows/README.md

-2. Extracted the contents to `Desktop\Project 4`.
+2. Extract the contents to `Desktop\Project 4`.
 The folder holds the `.exe` and a couple of helper files.

 > 💡 **The zip is password-protected.** NirSoft puts a password on the archive to stop browsers and AV scanners from inspecting the contents on download (the tool would otherwise get quarantined even before the download is completed).
 The password is shown directly on the download page (`wbpv28821@`).
 Worth a heads-up because Windows Explorer's built-in zip handler doesn't always make the password prompt obvious; 7-Zip is more reliable here.

 ### Installing ChromeCacheView

-1. Downloaded the zip from the [NirSoft website](https://www.nirsoft.net/utils/chrome_cache_view.html).
+1. Download the zip from the [NirSoft website](https://www.nirsoft.net/utils/chrome_cache_view.html).
 Portable, no installer — same as the other NirSoft tools.

 <p align="center">